Get All the Dirt

 Plant your amaryllis upon receipt.
 If you need to wait a few days, that’s fine.
 Waiting weeks, with bulbs held out of the controlled temperature and humidity conditions at our facility, results in drying and shrinking.
 (Envision the amaryllis typically found in big box stores.)
 While dried bulbs are often still viable, these conditions can be stressful for the plants and may produce small or weak flowers.

-Choose a container that’s snug, about 1-2” wider than your bulb and about 4-6” deep.
+Choose a container that’s snug, about 1-2” wider than your bulb and about 5-6” deep.
 Amaryllis bloom best when they are pot bound.
-A container with a drainage hole in the bottom allows excess water to run off and helps avoid soggy soil.Fill the container about one third full of soil, position your bulb with the pointy end facing up and add more soil until just the top ¼ of the bulb is left exposed.
+Also, a container with a modest amount of soil is less likely to hold too much water; causing bulb rot.
+A container with a drainage hole in the bottom allows excess water to run off and helps avoid soggy soil.Fill the container about one third full of soil, position your bulb with the pointy end facing up and add more soil until just the top 1/4 - 1/3 of the bulb is left exposed.
 That’s all; don’t bury the entire bulb.
 Amaryllis do best when their “shoulders” are above the soil line.
 Water to settle the soil around your bulb.

 Then, wait.
 Some amaryllis varieties sprout quickly and develop a flower stalk in just 10-14 days.
 Some take weeks to get going.
 Variability within a single variety isn't uncommon; some individual bulbs just sprout faster than others.
 Papillio is notoriously slow and can take 2+ months to begin to sprout.
 During this time keep the soil very lightly moist, not wet.
 It’s better to err on the too-dry side than on the too-wet one.